Issam-Allymis/S-G-F/README.md

 ## Resolved Bugs

-- The margin-left for the meet up section was larger than the screen width, which in turn caused the page to scroll horizontally to compensate the margin overflow.
-I tackled the issue by reducing the margin-left.
+- The margin-right for the meet up section was larger than the screen width, which in turn caused the page to scroll horizontally to compensate the margin overflow.
+I tackled the issue by reducing the margin-right of the div and section.
+For the weekend selector, I widened the section by setting the width to 18% and centralized its container by transforming translateX to 220%.
+Additionally, I made the weekend divs side by side instead of stacked on top of each other by setting their width to 46.8%.

  ![Screenshot 2023-03-19 123654](https://user-images.githubusercontent.com/126810074/228842289-6f24a043-ec25-4ac5-b34d-7a6e603a022c.png)